- Minsk, Russian Empire

 - RCA (Radio Corporation of America)

-Sarnoff was born on 27 February 1891, the oldest of five children, outside Minsk in imperial Russia.
+Sarnoff, the eldest of five children, was born on 27 February 1891 outside Minsk in imperial Russia.
 He and his family immigrated to the United States in 1900 and settled on the Lower East Side of Manhattan.
 Sarnoff’s first job was as a newsboy; the existence of so much information so cheaply available was a revelation.
 At fifteen, his grade schooling finished, to support his family he found a job as a messenger boy for the Commercial Cable Company.
 When his boss refused him time off for Rosh Hashanah, he joined the Marconi Wireless Telegraph Company of America as an office boy and then a telegrapher.

 Driven to have an impact on the information industry, Sarnoff was by 1912 managing the new Marconi station atop Wanamaker’s department store in Manhattan.
 During the sinking of Titanic, Sarnoff sent and received wireless messages for 72 hours, gathering names of survivors for anxious relatives.
 Sarnoff learned about the business, the technology, and the customers, and more promotions followed.